 Since joining SWA in 1976, John has directed an array of projects, from the design and crafting of small gardens to the large-scale planning and design of neighborhoods, towns, and new communities.
 He has extensive experience in North America, the Middle East, and Asia—particularly in Japan, Korea, and China.
 Over the past two decades, John has led more than 150 campus improvement projects at Stanford University, including the award-winning DAPER Master Plan and the Iris and B. Gerald Cantor Center for the Visual Arts.
 He and his teams have designed the groundscapes for 12 of the 100 tallest buildings in the world.

-John also became a Principal at SWA/Balsley in New York City, in December of 2016.
+John also became a principal at SWA/Balsley in New York City, in December of 2016.

 Great design, in whatever form: the French gardens of LeNotre; 15th- and 16th-century Italian gardens; 20th-century Minimalist artists (Richard Long, Sol Lewitt, Donald Judd); Japanese Zen gardens.

 Collaboration is key.
 Stay open to suggestions and design ideas from all the project’s players—clients, architects, artists, engineers—and let the best idea move forward.

-Council for Tall Buildings and Urban Habitat (CTBUH), Best Tall Building Worldwide, Shanghai Tower; 2014, Best Tall Building Middle East & Africa, Cayan Tower; 2013, Pearl River Tower
+Council for Tall Buildings and Urban Habitat (CTBUH), Best Tall Building Worldwide: Shanghai Tower (2016); Cayan Tower (2014); Burj Khalifa (2010 – Global Icon Award)

-2015 Center for Active Design (CAD), Award of Excellence, Guthrie Green
+Center for Active Design (CAD), Award of Excellence (2015); ULI Urban Open Space Finalist (2014); WAN, Best Urban Design (2013): Guthrie Green